AdobeDocs/experience-manager-65.en/help/sites-administering/package-manager.md

 ## Software Distribution {#software-distribution}

-AEM Packages can be used to create and share content across AEMaaCS environments.
+AEM Packages can be used to create and share content across AEM environments.

-[Software Distribution](https://downloads.experiencecloud.adobe.com) provides AEM packages for use on the local development AEM SDK.
-AEM Packages provided on Software Distribution must not be installed on AEMaaCS cloud environments unless expressly approved by Adobe Support.
+[Software Distribution](https://downloads.experiencecloud.adobe.com) is a centralized service  designed to simplify the search and download of AEM packages.

-For more information, have a look at the [Software Distribution documentation](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html).
+For more information, please refer to the [Software Distribution documentation.](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html)

+>[!NOTE]
+>
+>Package Manager is not currently integrated with Software Distribution as it was with the former Package Share service.
+Therefore the share buttons and other links to Package Share within Package Manager no longer work.
+The solution is to download packages to your local disk.